javanile/vtiger-demo/README.md

 ## Contribute

-If you have custom scenario with vtige please place issues on the following page
+If you have custom scenario with **vtiger** please place issues on the following page

 https://github.com/javanile/vtiger-demo/issues